-The Tricolored Bat is the smallest in Kansas!
+This species is the smallest bat found in Kansas!

 Despite their small stature, Tricolored Bats can live to be 15 years old, which is a long time for bats!
 And interestingly, Tricolored Bats mate in the fall, but the female stores the sperm and doesn’t become pregnant until spring.

 Did you know the Tricolored Bat’s natural predators include many birds of prey, snakes, skunks, other bats, and Northern Leopard Frogs?
 It’s crazy to think of a frog eating a bat, but it shows how tiny these mammals are!